Pattern

 What to do if we cannot resolve your complaint

-If you are still not satisfied with our final response or our suggestions for resolution then, you can then contact the Legal Ombudsman.
+Once you have received our final response, if you remain dissatisfied then you can then contact the Legal Ombudsman.
 They will look at your complaint independently and it will not affect how we handle your case.
 Before accepting a complaint for investigation, the Legal Ombudsman will check that you have tried to resolve your complaint with us first.
 If you have not done this then they may refer you back to us.

 Please note that when referring your complaint to the Legal Ombudsman, you must usually refer your complaint: